demisto/content/Packs/CommonScripts/Scripts/FileCreateAndUploadV2/README.md

 ### Limitation

-To copy data from another file in a different incident, you can use the `entryID` argument.
-This feature is only available from XSOAR version 6.12.0 onwards.
+Using the `entryID` argument to copy the contents of an existing file is only available from XSOAR version 6.12.0 onwards.